• Skip to primary navigation

 Gasoline Tax

-California’s state tax on gasoline is 53.9 cents per gallon (this is on July 1, 2022).
+California’s state tax on gasoline was 53.9 cents per gallon (July 1, 2022).
 California’s cap-and-trade auction raises the price of gasoline by an additional 23 cents per gallon.
 The federal excise tax on gasoline gives another 18.4 cents per gallon to the cost at the pump.

 Californians also pay an additional 70.95 cents per gallon at the pump and this is together with the state and local taxes and fees.